kaltwang/2015latent/README.md

 - see the comments within LT_example_script.m and LT_example_model.m to adapt the model to your needs

 This code has been tested with MATLAB R2013a.

+Note: See also the [newer Python implementation of this model](https://github.com/kaltwang/latenttrees).